robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        Log   log from keyword 2

-You can override the recursive continue behaviour using the reserved `robot:stop-on-failure` keyword tag:
+You can override the recursive continue behavior using the reserved `robot:stop-on-failure` keyword tag:

 .. sourcecode:: robotframework